KailaTheeNgineer/AccountingLedgerApplication/README.md

 ### Ledger
 ![Ledger Screen](src/main/resources/LedgerScreen.png)
-> *The ledger screen allows for the user to view all transactions, only payments, only deposits, or check reports for the ledger.*
+> *The ledger screen allows for user to view all transactions, only payments, only deposits, or check reports for the ledger.*

 ![Display All Entries](src/main/resources/DisplayAllEntriesScreen.png)
 > *The display for all entries reveals all the transactions that have been successfully completed.*